Before you start: do you actually want to self-host?

 Server requirements

 Recommended: 4 vCPU, 8GB RAM, 40GB SSD.
-The additional RAM matters for running local models via Ollama alongside the agent, or for heavy parallel task workloads.
-4GB is the hard floor — below this, you will hit OOM errors on complex tasks.
+The extra RAM matters for running local models via Ollama alongside the agent, or for heavy parallel task workloads.
+4GB is the hard floor — below it, you hit OOM errors on complex tasks.
+Operating system: Ubuntu 24.04 LTS.
+The official install script is written for this.
+Debian 12 works with minor adjustments.
+Nothing else unless you're confident rewriting the installer.

 Phase 1: server preparation